EDITORIALS

 • Who ran the tests and when

 That's it.
 The rest is optional.
-Testpad's reports show exactly this – a pass/fail grid against every prompt, with comments and issue numbers captured inline, shareable with stakeholders via a live link.
+Testpad's Report view shows exactly this: a grid of pass/fail results against every test, with comments and issue numbers captured inline, shareable with stakeholders as a link.

 What tools do manual testers need?